ECO HOME GR/OWN's North Avenue Greenscaping Project

 - Enhanced commercial building improvement grants with parner Zilber Neighborhood Initiative - launched May 2017

-- Re-striping of pedestrian walkways on North Avenue - complete October, 2016
+- Re-striping of pedestrian walkways on North Avenue - completed October, 2016

 - New trash cans - planned for fall 2017

-- Blight removal in partnership with commercial property owners - 2 new fences, 3 repainted buildings and new landscaping as a result of City DNS efforts
+- Blight removal in partnership with commercial property owners - 2 new fences, 3 repainted buildings, new landscaping at 3 commercial properties as a result of City DNS efforts

 - Asphalt removal at 15th & North - completed February 2017

-- Creation of Fondy Park in 2017, a short distance off North Avenue - announced February 2017, construction start May 2017 More info here
+- Creation of Fondy Park in 2017, a short distance off North Avenue - announced February 2017, opened September 2017 More info here

-- Rubble/foundation removal on vacant lot north side of 6th & North - Project scope changed; greenscaping scheduled for August 2017
+- Rubble/foundation removal on vacant lot north side of 6th & North - completed August 2017.
+More info here.

-- Grass edge and asphalt removal at large vacant lot located at 7th & Garfield - planned for August/September, 2017 - Completed August 2017
+- Grass edge and asphalt removal at large vacant lot located at 7th & Garfield - completed August 2017.
+More info here.

-- Planters added to City-owned vacant lot at 5th & North - complete January 2017
+- Planters added to City-owned vacant lot at 5th & North - completed January 2017

-The Juice Kitchen VeriGreen/Legacy Redevelopment housing project on 15th
+The Juice Kitchen Legacy Lofts housing/retail project on 15th (under construction spring/summer 2018)

 Social Development Commission relocation Walnut Way neighborhood improvements